jdeolive/geotools-old/docs/tutorial/filter/query.rst

 PostgreSQL supporting *Simple Features for SQL*.
 We will build an application that can connect to both a PostGIS database and shapefiles.

-We are trying out a code first idea with these workbooks – offering you a chance to start with source code and explore the ideas that went into it later if you have any questions.
+We are trying out a code first idea with these workbooks |hyphen| offering you a chance to start with source code and explore the ideas that went into it later if you have any questions.

 This workbook is part of the FOSS4G 2010 conference proceedings.